 Marc Jacobs Lip Creme in Dashing.
 Another discontinued red!
 This day has been very discouraging.
 Dashing is/was another blue-red, but seems less blue than Ruby Woo and definitely less than Russian Red.
 If you come across Dashing, it’s worth considering if you want a pigmented red.
 It’s long-wearing but moisturizing and leaves the lips with a gorgeous sheen.
 Very Old Hollywood, dahling.

 I know this isn’t the ideal time for a post about lipstick, since we’re wearing masks for much of the time, but I’m doing it anyway.
 It’s fun to think about when life will be normal again and lipstick won’t be hidden by masks.
-In the meantime, there’s nothing that says you can’t play around with colors at home and find the red (or two) that you love.
+In the meantime, there’s nothing that says you can’t play around with colors at home and find a red (or two) that you love.